-New Bill Would Name Parents Behind On Child Support In California, Using Peer Pressure To Get Payments
+This Proposed Bill Would Publicly Name Parents Behind On Child Support Payments

 Delinquent child support cases can be tricky business.
 Custodial parents and children often depend on that money, but there can be little to nothing they can do when the payments aren't made.
 In response to this struggle, a new bill would name parents behind on child support in California, going so far as to post "top child support deadbeats" on social media, according to a local CBS News affiliate.